wishesmandragora/weather-react-app/README.md

 To use the app, simply enter a location in the search bar and press the "Search" button.
 The app will fetch weather data for the given location and display it on the page.

 ### Contributing
 If you'd like to contribute to the project, please fork the repository and create a pull request.
-We welcome any contributions, whether it's fixing a bug, adding a new feature, or improving the documentation.
+I welcome any contributions, whether it's fixing a bug, adding a new feature, or improving the documentation.

-### License
-This project is licensed under the MIT License - see the LICENSE file for details.